 But you’re about to make your friend’s entire house come together, because a globe is a room centerpiece.
 I don’t just mean a regular globe, though.
 I’m talking about beautiful, hand-painted, hand-customized, hand-lettered, gorgeous AF globes from WholeWorldOfLove on Etsy.
 I discovered these this month and I am full on obsessed.

 Do I even need to explain why I’m full on in love with these?!
 I LOVE THEM SO MUCH.
 I WANT ONE SO BAD.
 Am I your friend that you’re buying things for?
 Could I be?
 Let’s be friends.
 Hint hint hint hint hint.

 Candles that Smell like Places

-Transport yourself to the Rocky Mountains of Colorado with a Colorado candle that smells like fresh fallen snow, Colorado spruce and ski lodge (omg I want one so bad).
-Or this Tennessee candle, which smells like Southern Appalachian spruce-fir forest and a hint of cornbread.
+- State Candles: Transport yourself to the Rocky Mountains of Colorado with a Colorado candle that smells like fresh fallen snow, Colorado spruce and ski lodge (omg I want one so bad).
+This Tennessee candle smells like Southern Appalachian spruce-fir forest and a hint of cornbread.
 Browse the rest of these yummy candles on Etsy!